Please read further to see the exciting changes to the Dental Assisting Program

 GETTING STARTED: Requirements

 The program starts each Fall semester.
 YOU MUST APPLY AND BE ACCEPTED TO THE PROGRAM.
-A computerized (fillable) application is available on this website.
-The application period is from January 14, 2019 to March 5, 2019 for the Fall 2019 semester.
+An application is available on this website to print and fill out.
+The application period is from January 14, 2020 to March 5, 2020 for the Fall 2020 semester.
 Applications postmarked after this date will not be accepted.
-It is the responsibility of applicants to make sure that files are complete by March 5, 2019.
+It is the responsibility of applicants to make sure that files are complete by March 5, 2020.

 2. Not be on academic probation or progress probation.